 People With Disabilities Have a Right to Find a Job They Love

-Both Kendal and Miranda have learned a lot through the whole process.
-For Kendal, she’s learned everything from operational things like the point-of-sale system and how to create invoices for orders to the baking side: mixing icing colors, measuring ingredients and the finer details of food safety.
+Both Kendal and Miranda say they’ve learned a lot through the whole process.
+For Kendal, she’s picked up everything from operational things like the point-of-sale system and how to create invoices for orders to the baking side: mixing icing colors, measuring ingredients and the finer details of food safety.
 For Miranda, watching Kendal learn all those skills has taught her that her daughter is “smarter and more capable than I (or most other people) ever give her credit for.”

 This extends to what Miranda hopes other people will take away from their business and into their interactions with people with disabilities.

 “Down syndrome is a small part of Kendal; it certainly does not define her,” Miranda says.
 “She has the same right as anyone else to find a job she loves, even if it ends up not being baking — to live independently, to get a cat, go to movies, go to university, earn a competitive wage and spend her money where she wants.”

 21Treats Hopes to See Change in the Community